panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/async/async-return-types.md

 Dim integerTask As Task(Of Integer) = TaskOfT_MethodAsync()

-' You can do other work that does not rely on resultTask before awaiting. textBox1.Text &= String.Format("Application can continue working while the Task(Of T) runs. . . . " & vbCrLf)
+' You can do other work that does not rely on resultTask before awaiting. textBox1.Text &= "Application can continue working while the Task(Of T) runs. . . . " & vbCrLf

 Dim result2 As Integer = Await integerTask
 ```